 The ESPP provides a means by which eligible employees and/or eligible service providers of either our company or designated related corporations or affiliates ("Designated Companies") may be given an opportunity to purchase shares of Company common stock.
 The ESPP permits us to grant a series of purchase rights to eligible employees and eligible service providers.
-By means of the ESPP, we seek to (i) retain and assist our related corporations and affiliates in retaining the services of such eligible employees and eligible service providers, (ii) secure and retain the services of new eligible employees and eligible service providers and (iii) provide incentives for such persons to exert maximum efforts for our success and that of our related corporations and affiliates.
+By means of the ESPP, we seek to (i) retain and assist our related corporations and affiliates in retaining the services of such eligible employees and eligible service providers, (ii) secure and retain the services of new eligible employees and eligible service providers to exert maximum efforts for our success and that of our related corporations and affiliates.